mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

     app.run()
 ```

-Let's update the `entrypoint.js` to run both Celery worker and beat
+Let’s update the `entrypoint.js` to run both the Celery worker and the
-server as background processes.
+beat server as background processes.

 ```sh
 #!/bin/sh